Private GANs, Revisited: Preliminaries

 \end{definition} In this work, we adopt the add/remove definition of DP, and say two datasets $D$ and $D'$ are neighbouring if they differ in at most one entry, that is, $D = D' \cup \{x\}$ or $D' = D \cup \{x\}$.

-We highlight one convenient property of DP, known as \emph{closure under post-processing}.
-This says that interacting with a privatized model (e.g., using it to compute gradients on non-sensitive data, generate samples) does not lead to any further privacy violation.
+One convenient property of DP is \emph{closure under post-processing}, which says that further outputs computed from the output of a DP algorithm (without accessing private data by any other means) are safe to release, satisfying the same DP guarantees as the original outputs.
+In our case, this means that interacting with a privatized model (e.g., using it to compute gradients on non-sensitive data, generate samples) does not lead to any further privacy violation.